Physic1990/Data_Science_final_project/README.md

 **What is it?**: GPR is a machine learning technique for regression tasks that models the distribution over functions directly.

 **How did we use it?**: We used GPR from the scikit-learn library to train and forecast future values of the time series data.
 GPR is a flexible and adaptable model capable of capturing complex nonlinear relationships in the data without assuming a specific functional form.

+## Understanding of 3 Models in Simple English

+Imagine you're trying to predict how the temperature will change over time.

+**ARIMA**: ARIMA, like a skilled weather forecaster, looks at past temperature data and predicts future temperatures by considering how they've changed in the past.
+It assumes that these changes follow a simple pattern and are influenced by factors like seasonality and trends.

+**SARIMA**: SARIMA works similarly but also considers seasonal changes, like how temperatures might rise in summer and fall in winter.
+It's like adding an extra layer of understanding for different times of the year.

+**Gaussian Process Regression (GPR)**: Now, Gaussian Process Regression is a bit different.
+Instead of relying on predefined patterns, it's like a flexible thinker that can adapt to any situation.
+It doesn't assume that temperature changes follow a specific pattern, allowing it to capture more complex relationships and make predictions based on the overall distribution of temperature data.
+So, while ARIMA and SARIMA are like reliable forecasters sticking to known patterns, Gaussian Process Regression is like an adaptable thinker, ready to handle any curveball the data throws its way.